Celtics vs. 76ers Player Props Betting Odds

-Player prop bet options for Jayson Tatum, Joel Embiid and others are available when the Boston Celtics visit the Philadelphia 76ers at Wells Fargo Center on Wednesday (opening tip at 7:00 PM ET).
+The Boston Celtics visit the Philadelphia 76ers at Wells Fargo Center on Wednesday (tip at 7:30 PM ET).
+Those looking to place a player prop wager can find odds on Jayson Tatum and others in this outing.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!